esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 **ISBN:** 979-8-218-83354-1

-Unless otherwise noted, all Scripture quotations are taken from the Holy Bible, New International Version®, NIV®.
-Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.™ Used by permission of Zondervan.
-All rights reserved worldwide. www.zondervan.com The "NIV" and "New International Version" are trademarks registered in the United States Patent and Trademark Office by Biblica, Inc.™
+Unless otherwise noted, all Scripture quotations are taken from the Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
+Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.

-Scripture quotations marked (ESV) are from The Holy Bible, English Standard Version®, copyright © 2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
-Used by permission.
 All rights reserved.

-Scripture quotations marked (MSG) are taken from THE MESSAGE, copyright © 1993, 2002, 2018 by Eugene H. Peterson.
-Used by permission of NavPress.
-All rights reserved.
-Represented by Tyndale House Publishers, a Division of Tyndale House Ministries.

 All songs and lyrics copyright © 2025 by Skyler Thomas.
 All rights reserved.

 Cover design by [Publisher/Designer Name]

 Published in the United States of America

+ewpage

 **Contact:**
 skylerthomas.com